 Besides these three, you can also choose between translucent powder, HD powder, mineral powder, and setting powder.
 After you decide which powder is right for you, don’t forget to also choose the right kind of brushes too.
 Usually, powders are applied using a puff or a brush.
 Nowadays, though, you could also use a beauty blender or a makeup sponge.
 Use a fan powder brush to dust off excess powder and a kabuki brush to apply loose powder.

 Socialite and breaker of the Internet, Kim Kardashian, is one of the people responsible for introducing the technique of baking.
 No, it's not the kind of baking you're familiar with.
-Instead of baking a cake,
+Instead of baking a cake, you cake on a bunch of setting powder on areas where light would hit your face.
+These areas are the under eye, forehead, chin, below the cheekbones, and the bridge of the nose.
+This will set both your highlight and your foundation, and enhance that chiseled look Kimberly is famous for.

 The steps are easy: use a damp sponge to put the powder in the areas listed above.
 While it's 'baking', complete the rest of the face, and at the end, dust the powder off with a kabuki or oval brush.
 Whether this sounds like your kind of thing, it’s nice to have this trick up your sleeves for when that special day comes.